 INL’s Emergency Management organization responds to emergencies at INL facilities.
-It implements immediate actions to ensure the health and safety of workers, public, property, the environment, and national security.
+It implements immediate actions to ensure the health and safety of workers and the public, property, the environment and national security.
 It also implements INL’s Continuity of Operations Plan (COOP).
 The COOP ensures that, during a continuity event, INL can deliver its primary mission essential function (PMEF) to maintain the safety and security of special nuclear material at INL under extreme conditions.
-INL must have the ability to continue its PMEF up to 30 to 60 days despite circumstances that may limit access to resources including personnel, facilities, information systems, and communications.
+INL must have the ability to continue its PMEF up to 30 to 60 days despite circumstances that may limit access to resources including personnel, facilities, information systems and communications.

 Radiological Response Test Range

-As the nation’s lead nuclear energy research lab, INL employs world-renowned nuclear scientists, engineers, and nonproliferation experts who lead immersive, hands-on responder training.
-Field activities can involve the strategic placement of radioactive sources as to practice in conditions similar to real deployment.
-The laboratory’s 890-square-mile site can be used for large-scale interagency technology and capability demonstrations.
-Students also have access to nuclear facilities including operating reactors, hot cells, and analytical laboratories inside a controlled location that provides a safe and secure environment for training.
+As the nation’s lead nuclear energy research lab, INL employs world-renowned nuclear scientists, engineers and nonproliferation experts who lead immersive, hands-on responder training.
+Field activities can involve the strategic placement of radioactive sources to practice in conditions similar to real deployment.
+The laboratory’s 890-square-mile Site can be used for large-scale interagency technology and capability demonstrations.
+Students also have access to nuclear facilities including operating reactors, hot cells and analytical laboratories inside a controlled location that provides a safe and secure environment for training.